nodejs/nodejs.dev/src/documentation/0023-update-npm-dependencies/index.md

 ---
 title: Update all the Node.js dependencies to their latest version
 description: 'How do you update all the npm dependencies store in the package.json file, to their latest version available?'
-authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais
+authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, mcdonaldjc
 section: Getting Started
 category: learn
 ---

+# How Packages Become Dependencies

 When you install a package using `npm install <packagename>`, the latest version is downloaded to the `node_modules` folder.
 A corresponding entry is added to `package.json` and `package-lock.json` in the current folder.